-We have applied to list our common stock for trading on The Nasdaq Capital Market under the symbol ALZN.
+Our common stock has been approved for trading on The Nasdaq Capital Market under the symbol ALZN.

 Transfer Agent and Registrar

 Upon the closing of this offering, the transfer agent and registrar for our shares of common stock will be Computershare Trust Company, N.A., 8742 Lucent Blvd., Suite 225, Highlands Ranch, Colorado 80129.